chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 ![Water tab](../img/getting_started/render/water.png)

 By default water will have a ripple effect applied to it.
 Water visibility impacts how far underwater you can see.
 Water opacity affects how transparent the water appears (0 for clear, 1 for solid).
-By default water color is biome tinted but you can override this.
+By default water color is biome tinted, but you can override this.

 ---